codeinthehole/til/posts/how-to-run-precommit-using-an-interactive-rebase.md

 exec $command
 ```

 after each commit in the rebase todo list.

-You can edit or remove the commands
-if you like.
-You can even add `exec` lines manually even if you didn't start the
+You can edit or remove the commands if you like.
+You can even add `exec` lines
-rebase with the `--exec` option.
+manually even if you didn't start the rebase with the `--exec` option.

+## Running pre-commit hooks

-So to run your `pre-commit` hooks on each commit in an interactive rebase, use:
+To run your `pre-commit` hooks on each commit in an interactive rebase, use:

 ```bash
 git rebase -i --exec "pre-commit run --hook-stage commit --from HEAD^ --to=HEAD" \
     $ref
 ```

-If you simply want to run some command after every commit on your pull request
+To run a command after every commit on your pull request branch without rebasing
-branch without rebasing your commits against a different ref, drop the `-i`
+your commits against a different ref, drop the `-i` flag:
-flag:

 ```bash
 git rebase --exec '$command' $ref
 ```

+The rebase will stop if `$command` fails, so you can fix the issue and continue.

-So, for a feature branch based on `main`, run:
+For a feature branch based on `main`, run:

 ```bash
 git rebase --exec 'pre-commit run --hook-stage commit --from HEAD^ --to=HEAD' \